G. Edward Leary

 G. Edward Leary was appointed Commissioner of the Utah Department of Financial Institutions in June, 1992.
 He joined the Department in 1977 as an examiner and rose through the ranks, holding positions as an industry supervisor and Chief Examiner before his appointment as commissioner.

 Commissioner Leary serves as Chairman of the Board of Financial Institutions, a member of the Utah Housing Corporation board, and he provides support to the Utah Money Management Council.
-He is the past Chairman of the Conference of State Bank Supervisors (CSBS), the national association of state banking supervisors and currently serves on CSBS’s board representing all western states.
-He is the past Chairman of CSBS’s Technology Committee.
+He is the past Chairman of the Conference of State Bank Supervisors (CSBS), the national association of state banking supervisors and currently serves on CSBS’s board as Chair Emeritus, and on the State Regulatory Registry Board of Managers.
+He is the past Chairman of CSBS’s Regulatory and Technology Committees.
 He is the past Chairman of the Federal Financial Institutions Examination Council’s State Liaison Committee representing state banking commissioners.
 He has testified before both houses of the U. S. Congress on financial institution regulation and public policy issues.

 Under Commissioner Leary’s leadership, the Department became accredited by the Conference of State Bank Supervisors and the National Association of State Credit Union supervisors; fostered the development of the Industrial Loan Corporation (Industrial Banks) industry in Utah and successfully introduced legislation reducing regulatory fees by 30 percent, as well as rewriting portions of Utah’s Financial Institutions Act, facilitating interstate banking and branching, allowing foreign-owned depository institutions, updating ATM law, and authorizing state-chartered depository institutions to engage in the insurance business and positioning Utah trust laws among the most progressive in the nation.

 Commissioner Leary is a strong advocate of the state banking system and preserving the innovation and flexibility of state-chartered financial institutions.
 He has worked for the preservation of states authority to charter and regulate financial institutions and financial services companies

 Commissioner Leary holds a B.S. in political science and an MBA from the University of Utah.
 He retired in 1995 as a Captain in the US Naval Reserve.
 He is married to JoAnn.
-They have nine children between them and twenty-seven grandchildren.
+They have nine children between them and thirty-five grandchildren.